theofil/SimpleROOT/README.md

 # SimpleROOT

-This is a very simple MiniAOD analyzer producing a flat ROOT TTree for physics analysis, of leptons, photons, jets and MET.
+This is a MiniAOD analyzer producing a flat ROOT TTree for physics analysis, of leptons, photons, jets and MET.

 <h4> How to install this at CERN:  </h4>